“But I am paying over award rates. Isn’t that enough?”

 A Few Key Things to Know About Paying Over Award

 If you are thinking of paying an employee over the award, you need to dot your eyes and cross your t’s.

 This is a hotly litigated area of industrial law, and it is an area where we recommend you seek competent legal advice to ensure you are not leaving yourself open to challenge down the track.

-Unless you have specifically entered into an Individual Flexibility Agreement (IFA), or unless the person is over the high-income threshold, or unless you are covered by an approved enterprise agreement, or unless you have entered into an annualised agreement with the person under the relevant clause in their award, then even if you pay over award wages, ALL the remainder of the award conditions apply.
+Unless you have specifically entered into an Individual Flexibility Arrangement (IFA), or unless the person is over the high-income threshold, or unless you are covered by an approved enterprise agreement, or unless you have entered into an annualised agreement with the person under the relevant clause in their award, then even if you pay over award wages, ALL the remainder of the award conditions apply.

-If your agreement is not clear, it can lead to conflict over whether something has been paid; whether someone has been paid enough; conflict over payments on sick leave or annual leave; and conflict on termination about termination or redundancy payments.
+If your agreement is not clear, it can lead to conflict over whether something has been paid; whether someone has been paid enough; conflict

 If you fail to correctly comply with award provisions, then you can be taken before the relevant tribunals and face significant fines as well as the requirement to repay entitlements.
 Remember, underpaid employees can seek redress for up to 6 years.